Vernon’s Speakeasy – Los Ranchos De Albuquerque, New Mexico

 A speakeasy was generally either a restaurant or a bar to which patrons gained admission by knocking on a door and uttering a secret password.
 Once inside, patrons were treated very well in a swanky ambiance that may have included elaborate floor shows, fine dining and live entertainment.
 Speakeasies flourished throughout the United States.

-Vernon’s Hidden Valley Steakhouse, no longer one of the Albuquerque area’s best kept secrets, celebrates the spirit of the speakeasy.
-Located in the 19,000 square-food Village Shops at Los Ranchos, there is absolutely no visible sign that Vernon’s Hidden Valley Steakhouse even exists.
+Vernon’s Speakeasy (formerly known as Vernon’s Hidden Valley Steakhouse), no longer one of the Albuquerque area’s best kept secrets, celebrates the spirit of the speakeasy.
+Located in the 19,000 square-food Village Shops at Los Ranchos, there is absolutely no visible sign that Vernon’s even exists.
 You enter Vernon’s through a heavy steel door.
 Knock three times on that door and a sliding peephole opens.
 Speak a secret password and you’ll be greeted by a doorman attired in a pinstripe suit delivering heavily accented gangster schtick (more reminiscent of the pitchman for Godfather’s Pizza than Don Vito Corleone of the Godfather movies) before granting you admission to a surprising world reminiscent of the Prohibition Era speakeasy.

 The minute you enter Vernon’s, the cares of the day melt will away.
 True to its speakeasy theme, the entire restaurant is intended to be hidden away from prying eyes.
 Black curtains prevent the incursion of any errant sunlight.
 Passers-by who stride along the sidewalk have absolutely no idea there’s a fashionable, high-end restaurant behind those curtains.
 The walls of the entire restaurant are highly buffed to a black diamond finish.
 Only the rich red planked ceilings from which muted lighting is parsimoniously meted out offer a surcease to the enveloping darkness.
 A relaxed mood is further established by a pianist with an endless repertoire of music for all tastes.